 From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 Stop setting goals you never reach.
-Here's the exact framework to turn your aspirations into accomplishments.
+Here's the exact framework to turn your aspirations into accomplishments and achieve consistent goal achievement.

 You know the cycle.